 Leo started his 8th grade season giving up no runs in the first few games, pitching against other large schools.
 By early March he had given up a few runs but was still pitching very well.
 This included winning a game in which he pitched the first 6 1/3 innings against a school considered to be one of the best in the state.
 His hitting was also good given the strength of the competition, with a .350 batting average in the early part of the season.

 It wasn’t just about Leo.
 This team was good.
 It was fun to be on a team that played really well and won most of its games.

-What’s it like to play on a good team?
-Other than to keep saying Leo loved it, Wayne didn’t elaborate.
-So I’ll say a few things myself that I noticed my own son enjoying the couple times he’s been on a really good team:
+click to skip explanation box and resume the story What's it Like to Play on a Great Team?
+Other than to keep saying Leo loved it, Wayne didn't describe what it's like to play on a good team.
+Here's a few things I noticed my own son enjoying the couple times he's been on a really good team: